+- A. conference registrations

 - B. investment income

 - C. membership dues

 - D. group purchasing services

 20. Which of the following is a system for organizing ongoing financial data?

 - A. Statement of financial position

 - B. Statement of cash flows

 - C. Chart of accounts

 - D. Annual audit